D7: Species supporting ecosystem functions

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-An interim indicator is presented here that shows trends in the distribution (occupancy of 1 km grid squares) of pollinators (bees and hoverflies) in the UK.
+This indicator is not available for reporting in 2024 in a finalised form.
+An interim indicator is presented here that shows trends in the distribution of pollinators (bees and hoverflies) in the UK.
+This distribution index, also referred to as an occupancy index, measures the number of 1 kilometre grid squares in which species are recorded each year.
+It will increase when a species becomes more widespread and decrease when a species becomes less widespread.
 These data are published annually as UK Biodiversity Indicator D1c – Status of pollinating insects and in the England biodiversity indicators.
 Significant further research and development is required to include a range of species groups important for supporting ecosystem functions in England.

 Indicator components